tobyhodges/python-workshop-image-processing/README.md

 ## Instructors

-- Karin Sasaki
-    - EMBL Centre for Biological Modelling
-    - Organiser of course, practical materials preparation, tutor, TA
 - Jonas Hartmann
     - Gilmour Lab, CBB, EMBL
     - Pipeline developer, practical materials preparation, tutor, TA
-- Kora Miura
-    - EMBL Centre for Molecular and Cellular Imaging
-    - Tutor
-- Volker Hilsenstein
-    - Scientific officer at the ALMF
-    - Tutor, TA (image processing)
 - Toby Hodges
-    - Bio-IT, EMBL
+    - Bio-IT, Zeller Team, SCB, EMBL
     - TA (python)

-- Aliaksandr Halavatyi
-    - Postdoc at the Pepperkik group
-    - TA (programming/image processing)
-- Imre Gaspar
-    - Staff scientists at the Ephrussi group
-    - TA (programming/image processing)
+## Inspiration

+This repository was forked from [Karin Sasaki's materials on GitHub](https://github.com/karinsasaki/python-workshop-image-processing).
+These materials have been adapted from the original version, written and taught by Karin Sasaki, Jonas Hartmann, Kota Miura, Volker Hinsenstein, Aliaksandr Halavatyi, Imre Gaspar, and Toby Hodges.

 ## Feedback

 We welcome any feedback on this course!

-Feel free to contact us at *karin.sasaki@embl.de* or *jonas.hartmann@embl.de*.
+Feel free to contact us at *jonas.hartmann@embl.de* or *toby.hodges@embl.de*.